What Is the Public Safety Employer–Employee Cooperation Act (PSEECA)?

 - Many state and local governments promote police officers on the basis of merit and performance instead of through collectively bargained seniority schedules.
 Merit-based promotions and raises encourage hard work and help put the best workers in the most sensitive positions.
 However, unions prefer seniority-based promotions.
 States should not be forced to bargain over this issue.

 - Experience demonstrates that collective bargaining does not lead to increased cooperation between public safety employees and their employers.

 - The process is inherently adversarial: Pitting employees and employers against each other at the bargaining table creates as much conflict as cooperation.

 - Consequently, public-sector employees will often strike when the law explicitly forbids it, putting vital public services at risk.

-- PSEECA may deter or even eliminate volunteer firefighting.
-Firefighters unions vehemently oppose volunteer firefighters because they reduce the need for paid firefighters.
+- The PSEECA may deter or even eliminate the formation of volunteer firefighter organizations.
+Firefighter unions vehemently oppose volunteer firefighters because they reduce the need for paid firefighters.
 They levy stiff internal fines against unionized firefighters who volunteer off-duty.
-By requiring all states and localities to collectively bargain, PSEECA would make it easier for unions to crack down on volunteer firefighting.
+By requiring all states and localities to collectively bargain, the PSEECA would make it easier for unions to crack down on volunteer firefighting.

-- The act imposes an expensive unfunded mandate on state and local governments.
+- The PSEECA imposes an expensive unfunded mandate on state and local governments.

-- Without providing financing for the mandate, the act will force these governments to either cut services or raise taxes.
+- Without providing financing for the mandate, the act would force these governments to either cut services or raise taxes.